What is the role of XICA consultants in supporting data-driven decision-making?

 The second type of project is one that explores ways to win in business.

-A representative example is the recently launched"XICA COMPASS"However, many companies are struggling to choose which elements they should improve through marketing investments in order for their brand to be chosen by target customers.
+As a representative example,"XICA COMPASS"However, many companies are struggling to choose which elements they should improve through marketing investments in order for their brand to be chosen by target customers.
 This project aims to address such issues by verifying and clarifying which of the hypothetical elements that are thought to be the brand's strengths and winning strategies have the greatest impact on results.

 The third project is to visualize the effects of marketing activities and support the improvement of results and performance.
 XICA's MMM (Marketing Mix Modeling) solution"XICA MAGELLAN"By utilizing this, we can visualize which marketing measures are having an effect on results.
 From there, we can derive better investment allocation and accompany you to ensure that you can implement the PDCA cycle for your marketing.

-Both positions are based on XICA's strength in data analysis, but are also stimulating jobs for people involved in marketing, who are always required to have a multi-faceted perspective on customers, business, competitors, etc.
+Both positions are based on XICA's strength in data science, but are also stimulating for those involved in marketing, which always requires a multifaceted perspective on customers, business, competitors, etc.

 ── So you are flexible in moving projects forward depending on the client's challenges.
 What is the role of the consultant in this?

 I'd like to start from the top level.
-First, there is a company called XICA."A data science professional company that supports data-driven decision-making".
+First, there is a company called XICA."A data science firm that helps create a business growth spiral and create a winning organization".

 That's where XICA consultants come in.